-The University has one of the best first year retention rates in Scotland: around 97% of our students continue in their studies at St Andrews; around 1% transfer to other universities, and less than 3% drop out of higher education altogether.
+The University has one of the best first-year retention rates in Scotland for 2015-2016 entrants: around 97% of our students continue in their studies at St Andrews; less than 1% transfer to other universities, and less than 3% drop out of higher education altogether.

 The University of St Andrews secured a Gold Award in the 2017 Teaching Excellence Framework (TEF) based on the quality of teaching and the undergraduate experience.